-- ensure that the DSL is informed. - ensure that the URLs (webpage addresses) which contain the suspect images are reported to the IWF via www.iwf.org.uk. - ensure that any copies that exist of the image, for example in emails, are deleted. - inform the police via 101 or 999 if there is an immediate risk of harm, and Children's Services, as appropriate. - only store copies of images (securely, where no one else has access to them and delete all other copies) following a written request from the police. - report concerns, as appropriate to parents/carers.
+- ensure that the DSL is informed. - ensure that the URLs (webpage addresses) which contain the suspect images are reported to the IWF via www.iwf.org.uk. - inform the police via 101 or 999 if there is an immediate risk of harm, and Children's Services, as appropriate. - only store copies of images (securely, where no one else has access to them and delete all other copies) following a written request from the police. - report concerns, as appropriate to parents/carers.